meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-12-how-to-scale-meteor.md

     var config = {_id: "meteor", members: [{_id: 0, host: "127.0.0.1:27017"}]}
     rs.initiate(config)

+> It is wise to run a 3 node MongoDB ReplicaSet for your app.
+I highly recommend using [MongoHQ Dedicated Servers](http://www.mongohq.com/pricing/dedicated), if you don't have the expertise.

 #### Access Control
 Since we are using a separate MongoDB server, we need to prevent unauthorized access of it.
 We can configure a firewall or use MongoDB’s role-based access control.
 To make the set-up simple, I assume we've configured the firewall properly.
 If it is not possible to configure a firewall, try using MongoDB’s [role-based access control](http://docs.mongodb.org/manual/reference/user-privileges/).